About Us

 We are the people who own and run Waterpenny Farm.
 In 2005, after five years of farming here, we signed a 40-year lease on the land that we farm, and have built ourselves a permanent home on the land we rent.
 We love farming here in Sperryville, and are happy to have the job security that signing a 40-year lease gives us.
 Please see this NewFarm.org article to learn more.

 EricEric Plaksin has worked in sustainable farming since 1993.
-He helped establish and manage a one-acre organic farm at Carleton College in Minnesota.
+He helped establish and manage a one-acre organic farm at Carleton College while attending college there in Minnesota.
 Before starting Waterpenny Farm, Eric spent four years working on and as a manager at Wheatland Vegetable Farms, a 45-acre pesticide-free vegetable farm in northern Virginia.